n26/psd2-tpp-docs/doc/dedicated-pisp.md

 Authorisation protocol: [oAuth 2.0](https://oauth.net/2/ "https://oauth.net/2/")

-Security layer: A valid QWAC Certificate for PSD2 is required to access the Berlin Group API.
+Security layer: A valid QWAC Certificate for PSD2 is required to access the Berlin Group API, and should be included in every request.
 The official list of QTSP is available on the [European Comission eIDAS Trusted List](https://webgate.ec.europa.eu/tl-browser/##/ "https://webgate.ec.europa.eu/tl-browser/##/").
 For the N26 PSD2 Dedicated Interface API, the QWAC Certificate must be issued from a production certificate authority.

 > :information_source: Certificates can be renewed by making an API call **using the new certificate**, which will then
 > be onboarded automatically.